 1) Keep track of how many hours you are in front of screens each day, or take a break from electronic devices for 15 minutes every hour to reconnect with nature (or co-workers if you like them)

 2) Decide how long your digital detox will last.
-I recommend at minimum 18 days (or more): this is how long it takes to develop a new habit.
+I recommend a minimum of 18 days (or more): this is how long it takes to develop a new habit.

-3) put down your phone completely or limit its use to certain times of the day (e.g., only checking email first thing at work, but not when you first wake up)
+3) limit your devices’ use to certain times of the day (e.g., only checking email first thing at work, but not when you first wake up)